-Annual Cellular Biology Dissertation/Thesis Committee Advisement Form once a year.
+Annual Cellular Biology Dissertation/Thesis Committee Advisement Form

+Graduate students in Cellular Biology are required to meet with their Thesis or Dissertation Committees at least once a year.
 The purpose of these meetings is to monitor progress toward her/his degree objective.
 The student should receive written feedback regarding her/his progress each year.
 This form should be completed at each annual meeting.

-Student's Name: Meeting Date: Month/Year of Matriculation: Degree Objective (circle one): MS Ph.D.
+Student's Name: Meeting Date: 2 Month/Year of Matriculation: Degree Objective (circle one): MS Ph.D.
 Admitted to Candidacy (please circle one): YES / NO 1.
-Is this student progressing at a satisfactory rate toward the completion of their degree objective?
-Student does not appear to be progressing Student is progressing but at a rate below expectations Student is meeting committee expectations Student is exceeding committee expectations 2.
-Major achievements in the last year (e.g. completed admission to candidacy; meeting presentation or research lecture; published manuscript; awards for teaching and/or research).
-3. Comments for the student regarding progress in the program.
-4. Can you provide a tentative date for this student to graduate?
-No Yes Tentative Date: Date: Signature of Major Advisor: Signatures of Committee Members:
+Is this student progressing at a satisfactory rate tow vard the completion of their degree object ive?
+Student does not appear to be progressing Student is progressing but at a rate below exp ectations Student is meeting committee expectations Student is exceeding committee expectations Major achievements in the last year (e.g. complete lecture; published manuscript; awards for teaching ntation o r research 3.
+Comments for the student regarding progress in th e program.
+Can you provide a tentative date for this student to No Yes Tentative Date: graduate?
+Signature of Major Advisor: Date: Signatures of Committee Members: Signature of Graduate Student: Date: